DataTalksClub/machine-learning-zoomcamp/cohorts/2024/10-kubernetes/homework.md

 Now you can run this script.

-## Question 7 (optional)
+## Question 8 (optional)

-Run `kubectl get hpa credit-hpa --watch` command to monitor how the autoscaler performs.
+Run `kubectl get hpa subscription-hpa --watch` command to monitor how the autoscaler performs.
 Within a minute or so, you should see the higher CPU load; and then - more replicas.
 What was the maximum amount of the replicas during this test?